 Adaptation to Environmental Change

 The world's natural and agricultural resources face major challenges from a changing climate and a growing human population.
-We aim to understand the fundamental biology of how organisms respond to environmental change.
-This will help develop solutions to safeguard biodiversity and the productivity of agricultural systems.

 Our approach to these complex and multi-layered problems spans all biological scales from the molecular to the ecological community.
 We combine state-of-the-art molecular technologies with experimentation, field studies, and mathematical-statistical modelling.